greenarrow2019/Ansible-Network-Automation/Network Diagram/Network Implementation.md

 First, I gave each HSRP group a name.

-Second, I used the command **ip helper-address 192.168.50.12 to let only the active router for that VLAN to forward the DHCP Discover messages to the DHCP server.
+Second, I used the command **ip helper-address 192.168.50.12 redundancy HSRP_Group_Name** on ports G0/0, G0/1, and G0/2 on both routers ManagementRT1 and ManagementRT2 to let only the active router for that VLAN to forward the DHCP Discover messages to the DHCP server.

 ManagementRT1